CPF-17/FitUp/README.md

 - [ ] Sign in authorization
 - [ ] Customized workout based on their fitness goals
+- [ ] Customizable goals (represented as mascot) based on a user preference
 - [ ] Select certain machines to use
 - [ ] Measure user’s workouts stats
 - [ ] View graphical history/stats about their progress